FarmBot/farmbot-js/readme.md

  * `disconnect`: Connection lost. **Note: FarmbotJS won't auto-reconnect**.
  * `message`: When the bot gets a *non-rpc* command, it is regarded as a 'message'.
  * `change`: The bot object's internal state has changed.
- * `<random uuid>`: RPC commands have UUIDs when they leave the browser.
-When the bot responds to that message, FarmbotJS will emit an event named after the request's UUID.
-Mostly for internal use.
+ * `<random uuid>`: Sometimes you will see events that have random UUIDs for names.
+These events are typically responses to outbound commands.
+RPC commands have UUIDs when they leave the browser.
+When the bot responds to that message, FarmbotJS emits an event named after the request's UUID.
+Mostly for internal use and JSON RPC compliance.

 ## Internal State and Config